 The building structure was seismically reworked and braced to achieve in excess 100 per cent of current code, while adapting the existing precast concrete perimeter walls, which were removed in key places and replaced with glazing and timber refurbishments.

 The heating and cooling requirements have been minimised by high insulation standards and reduced solar load through external shading.

 Changes in technology and building use were accommodated through flexible service capabilities.
 The ventilation and heating and air conditioning systems are configured into several zones for improved comfort control, catering for changes, partitions and differing uses for each area served.

 The building features low energy lamp types throughout.
-Of note, the museum display areas utilise new LED display lamps that reduce energy consumption by up to 75%.
+Of note, the museum display areas utilise new LED display lamps that reduce energy consumption by up to 75 per cent.

 Success is represented in a doubling of patronage, compared to the visitor numbers for the former separate facilities, and an associated regeneration to the surrounding area, with all adjacent shops, some of which were vacant at the start of the project, now currently let.

 Winner: Best in Heritage and Adaptive Reuses Property – New Zealand Property Council / Rider Levett Bucknall Awards (2013)

 Merit: Education and Arts Property, New Zealand Property Council / Rider Levett Bucknall Awards (2013)

 Unfortunately, you are using a web browser that Aurecon does not support.